University Self-Study Report “Crossing Boundaries: Interdisciplinary Planning for the Nineties”

 Provost’s Joint School‐UIC Tenure/Tenure‐Track Faculty Hiring Program Established

 This joint hiring program facilitated UIC partnerships with the Schools to enhance Duke’s vision of knowledge in the service of society and more broadly raise the profile of interdisciplinary studies at Duke.

 Office of Interdisciplinary Program Management Created

-OIPM opened as the central administrative infrastructure to promote program delivery and innovation, realize economies of scale, set standards of staff expertise and competence, provide close oversight for good stewardship of University resources and compliance with University regulations and standards, and establish a new financial model and metrics to guide investments in the University Institutes and Centers.
+This office opened as the central administrative infrastructure to promote program delivery and innovation, realize economies of scale, set standards of staff expertise and competence, provide close oversight for good stewardship of university resources and compliance with university regulations and standards, and establish a new financial model and metrics to guide investments in the University Institutes and Centers.
 The executive director reports to the vice provost for interdisciplinary studies and works closely with the offices of the executive vice provost and the executive vice dean for administration in the School of Medicine.

 School-based Centers Moved to Schools

 Duke transferred administration of more than 60 interdisciplinary school-based centers to school deans, with procedures for the chartering and review of school-based centers monitored by the Office of the Vice Provost for Interdisciplinary Studies.

 Following a recommendation in the 2006 strategic plan, Duke rolled the Terry Sanford Institute of Public Policy and the Department of Public Policy Studies into a school.